OWASP/DevGuide/03-Build/0x11-Cryptography.md

 ######How It Works (General Description)
 Application level encryption refers to encryption that is considered part of the application itself; it implies nothing about where in the application code the encryption is actually done.
 In a typical 3-tier web application, the encryption most often is done in the application server before being sent to the database.
 Thus--in this design--the database is only sent ciphertext, not the sensitive plaintext (compare that to the TDE case, above).

 An alternate approach is to do all the encryption / decryption as stored SQL procedures, possibly invoked via DB triggers.
-This design is very similar to the DB TDE approach discussed above with the biggest difference is that it as all the disadvantages and none of the advantages (such as minimal development costs).
+This design is very similar to the DB TDE approach discussed above with the biggest difference is that it has all the disadvantages and none of the advantages (such as minimal development costs).
 Because of this, for the rest of this section we assume encryption / decryption is handled in the application server and not done within the DB via stored procedures.

 ######General Threat Model
 It goes without saying (but we will say it otherwise), that for this approach the application developers are trusted in some sense.
 While they may not (and indeed, should not) be trusted with the encryption keys, the must be trusted to produce secure code to handle the encryption.
 (Contrast this to the implied threat model for TDE where the DB vendor is trusted to produce secure code and DBAs are considered trusted.
 While application developers also trusted not to leak sensitive information--either intentionally or unintentionally--they do not have to be trusted with writing the encryption code in the case of TDE.)